tjzeig66/tz66/AD-Structure-Documentation.md

-# Active Directory Structure & Management Lab Documentation
+# Active Directory Structure & Domain Setup Page

 A sample OU structure was created to demonstrated the implementation workflow within Active Directory.